lastparody/OPENGATE/README.md

 ## Installation

+### macOS
-1. Download the latest `OpenGate.zip` from the [Releases](https://github.com/lastparody/opengate/releases) page.
+1. Download the latest macOS release from the [Releases](https://github.com/lastparody/opengate/releases) page.
 2. Extract the ZIP file and drag **OpenGate.app** into your **Applications** folder.
 3. When you first launch the app, macOS will display a security warning.
 To bypass this:
       - Click **"OK"** to close the dialog.